Monday, December 1, 2014

 “…a ‘history of feminism as seen through her [Lake’s] work.’”

 The feature-length documentary opens with Toronto-based artist, Suzy Lake, developing film.
 In this immediate reference to the theme of time, she shakes a developing tank back and forth, back and forth, highlighting the mundane nature of this particular part of her otherwise captivating practice.
 It counteracts any presumptions of glamour, as do later scenes like a pigeon crossing Lake’s path while she adjusts a tripod.
-The arguable irony, of course, is that the act of making the film is glamorous.
-It’s been a while since I watched films about grande dames like Marina Abramovic or Vanessa Beecroft, but it strikes me that they stand in contrast to Mangaard’s almost four years of coverage of Lake, who comes across as a grounded artist.
+The arguable irony, of course, is that the act of making such a film is glamorous.
+It’s been a while since I watched films about grande dames like Marina Abramović or Vanessa Beecroft, but it strikes me that they stand in contrast to Mangaard’s almost four years of coverage of Lake, who comes across as a grounded artist.

-Mangaard purposefully avoided pandering to the feminist adage, ‘the personal is political’.
+Mangaard purposefully avoided pandering to the feminist adage, ‘the personal is political.’
 The audience does learn that Lake was born and raised in Detroit, where she began making art as a child, and that she relocated to Montreal in 1968 at age 21 with her husband, a draft dodger.
-She recounts him being asked at the border if he was bringing in a car, a wife, or cattle, which underscored the belief that “a wife was property.”
+She recounts him being asked at the border if he was bringing in a car, a wife, or cattle, which underscored the perspective that “a wife was property.”
 The focus, however, is on Lake the artist.
 She states that she is more interested in the audience knowing what she is than who she is.

 As to what Lake is, gender invariably informs the answer.
 Her Choreographed Puppet Series, which she began in 1976, communicates the concept of women as property without relying on personal anecdotes: she created a harness with straps that allowed her to be moved like a marionette by friends stationed on the top of a box, resulting in photographs of the jarring movements.
 Through such performative photographic self-portraits, she subverts the male gaze.
 Like her contemporary, Mary Beth Edelson, she takes the approach of, “I’m not trying to flirt with you” (Edelson).
 Lucy Lippard, who defended Lake’s early work when it was seen as radical, observes that Lake made “people see that a body was just a body.”
 She has continued in this vein, making works like large (read: imposing) portraits showing off her post-menopausal chin hair.
 “Ageing is just a different beauty,” she says matter-of-factly of the series.